dendibakh/perf-book/chapters/9-Optimizing-Computations/9-3 Loop Optimizations.md

 First, we will consider simple loop optimizations that transform the code inside a single loop: Loop Invariant Code Motion, Loop Unrolling, Loop Strength Reduction, and Loop Unswitching.
 Such optimizations usually help improve the performance of a loop with high arithmetic intensity (see [@sec:roofline]), i.e., when a loop is bound by CPU compute capabilities.
 Generally, compilers are good at doing such transformations; however, there are still cases when a compiler might need a developer's support.
 We will talk about that in subsequent sections.

-**Loop Invariant Code Motion (LICM)**.
-Expressions evaluated in a loop that never change are called loop invariants.
+**Loop Invariant Code Motion (LICM)**: expressions evaluated in a loop that never change are called loop invariants.
 Since their value doesn't change across loop iterations, we can move loop invariant expressions outside of the loop.
 We do so by storing the result in a temporary variable and use it inside the loop (see [@lst:LICM]).
 All decent compilers nowadays successfully perform LICM in majority of the cases.

 Listing: Loop Invariant Code motion